gvinciguerra/PyGM/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the Apache License 2.0.

 If you use the library in an academic setting, please cite the following paper: